A new approach to deformation of C*-algebras via coactions: Deformation by twists

-Moreover, the deformed \cstar{}algebra $A^\alpha$ is nuclear if and only if $A$ is nuclear. \end{theorem} \begin{proof} We first notice that if $\beta$ is amenable, then so is $\beta\otimes\alpha:G\car B\otimes \K(\H)$ by \cite{BEW:amenable}*{Theorem 5.16}.
-Since amenability is preserved by equivariant Morita equivalence by \cite{BEW:amenable}*{Proposition 3.20}, it follows that the action $\beta^\alpha:G\car B^\alpha$ is also amenable.
+and $A^\sigma$ is nuclear if and only if $A$ is nuclear. \end{theorem} \begin{proof} Let $\alpha=\Ad\tildeV\colon G\car \K(\H)$ be an action corresponding to $\sigma$ as in Corollary~\ref{cor-twist-action}.
+We first notice that if $\beta$ is amenable, then so is $\beta\otimes\alpha:G\car B\otimes \K(\H)$ by \cite{BEW:amenable}*{Theorem 5.16}.
+Since amenability is preserved by equivariant Morita equivalence by \cite{BEW:amenable}*{Proposition 3.20}, it follows that the action $\beta_\sigma:G\car B_\sigma$ is also amenable.
 By \cite{BEW:amenable}*{Proposition 5.10} we know that all crossed products by amenable actions coincide.
 Hence

-By construction, $A^\alpha_\mu$ is the $\mu$-generalized fixed-point algebra $(B^{\alpha})^{(G,\beta^\alpha)}_\mu$ of the weak $G\rtimes G$-algebra $(B^\alpha,\beta^\alpha, \phi^\alpha)$, which is the completion of the generalized fixed-point algebra $(B^{\alpha})_c^G$ by a norm which only depends on the norm on $B^\alpha\rtimes_{\beta^\alpha,\mu}G$.
+By construction, $A^\sigma_\mu$ is the $\mu$-generalized fixed-point algebra $(B_{\sigma})^{(G,\beta_\sigma)}_\mu$ of the weak $G\rtimes G$-algebra $(B_\sigma,\beta_\sigma, \phi_\sigma)$, which is the completion of the generalized fixed-point algebra $(B_\sigma)_c^G$ by a norm which only depends on the norm on $B_\sigma\rtimes_{\beta_\sigma,\mu}G$.
 Hence, the above equality of crossed products implies ~\eqref{eq:amenable-equal}.